hstarmans/hexastorm/readme.md

 command 2 --> self.write value in register 1 and obtain 0
 command 3 --> obtain the result of the sum of register 0 and 1. else      --> reply with 0
+Note that you can flow over the sum, as both arguments and the sum is 8 bit.

 ## Laser scanner
 # de host stuurt een willekeurig woordt, het krijgt ik wil data of ik wil geen data terug